-The proposed amendments create Article 7.11, Resilient Design and Construction Practices and Section 7.11.1, Green Building Regulations intended to "promote sustainable development within the City of Delray Beach by mandating efficient design and construction practices for all new construction and addition(s) which propose to build 5,000 square feet gross floor area or more in one or more buildings on a single parcel or as a part of a unified development."
+The proposed amendments enact Article 7.11, Resilient Design and Construction Practices and Section 7.11.1, Green Building Regulations intended to "promote sustainable development within the City of Delray Beach by mandating efficient design and construction practices for all new construction and addition(s) which propose to build 5,000 square feet gross floor area or more in one or more buildings on a single parcel or as a part of a unified development."
 The new regulations require the following:

 - 5,000 square feet gross floor area or more in one or more buildings on a single parcel or as part of a unified development (both public and private), shall be at a minimum certified as Gold by the USGBC LEED standards or an equivalent certification approved by the City. - Qualified City Development.
-Contracts for the design and construction shall include the requirement to appoint a qualified person to serve as the LEED facilitator and administrator who shall be responsible for submitting the project for review and certification to USGBC.
+Contracts for the design and construction of City buildings shall include the requirement to appoint a qualified person to serve as the LEED facilitator and administrator who shall be responsible for submitting the project for review and certification to USGBC.
 The LEED facilitator and administrator must be a LEED accredited professional or equivalent. - Qualified Public and Private Development.
-At the time of Building Permit application, the following shall be included: - Proof of registration with the USGBC, or equivalent entity; - A signed and sealed affidavit from a LEED Accredited Professional, or equivalent designation, stating that the proposed building is designed to achieve the required certification; and - A LEED Scorecard, or equivalent document, identifying anticipated credits to be achieved. - Prior to the issuance of a Certificate of Occupancy, proof of complete required LEED Gold level certification, or equivalent certification submitted or a bond posted with the amount dependent on the square footage, i.e. 3% of the total cost of construction for building(s) 5,000 to 25,000 square feet. - Forfeiture of bond.
-The bond required shall be forfeited to the City in the event that the building does not meet the requirements for LEED Gold certification or equivalent certification within one year of the City's issuance of the Certificate of Occupancy for the building. - o If required certification is not achieved, but a majority of the credits have been verified, the owner shall forfeit a portion of the bond based on any outstanding credits. - o If less than 50 percent of the required points for certification are obtained, the bond shall be forfeited in its entirety.
-Funds that become available to the City from the forfeiture of the bond shall be placed in the Sustainability and Resilience Fund. - Draft rating checklist from a Green Building certification entity must be included with all development applications during site plan review. - New Definition: SUSTAINABILITY AND RESILIENCE FUND. - Re-Evaluation: The provisions will be re-evaluated within three years of adoption for their effectiveness in achieving the desired result of sustainable development throughout the City.
+At the time of Building Permit application, the following shall be provided: - Proof of registration with the USGBC, or equivalent entity; - A signed and sealed affidavit from a LEED Accredited Professional, or equivalent designation, stating that the proposed building is designed to achieve the required certification; and - A LEED Scorecard, or equivalent document, identifying anticipated credits to be achieved. - Prior to the issuance of a Certificate of Occupancy, proof of complete required LEED Gold level certification, or equivalent certification submitted or a bond posted with the amount dependent on the square footage (i.e. 3% of the total cost of construction for building(s) 5,000 to 25,000 square feet). - Forfeiture of bond.
+The bond required shall be forfeited to the City if the building does not meet the requirements for LEED Gold certification or equivalent certification within one year of the City's issuance of the Certificate of Occupancy for the building. - o If required certification is not achieved, but a majority of the credits have been verified, the owner shall forfeit a portion of the bond based on any outstanding credits. - o If less than 50 percent of the required points for certification are obtained, the bond shall be forfeited in its entirety.
+Funds that become available to the City from the forfeiture of the bond shall be placed in the Sustainability and Resilience Fund. - Draft rating checklist from a Green Building certification entity must be included with all development applications during site plan review.